Stephen H. Sachs

 Stephen Howard Sachs (January 31, 1934 – January 12, 2022) was an American lawyer and politician in the state of Maryland.
 He served as the Attorney General of Maryland from 1979 to 1987.
 He was noted for prosecuting the Catonsville Nine in 1968.

-Early life
+Early life and education

 Sachs was born in Baltimore on January 31, 1934.
 His father, Leon, worked as a labor arbitrator and taught political science at Johns Hopkins University; his mother, Shirley (Blum), was a housewife.
 His family was Jewish, with his father serving as director of the Baltimore Jewish Council for 34 years.
 Sachs attended Friends School of Baltimore, graduating in 1950.
 He then studied at Haverford College, obtaining a bachelor's degree in 1954.
 He went on to serve in the US Army from 1955 to 1957, before being awarded a Fulbright scholarship to study at the University of Oxford.
 Sachs graduated from Yale Law School in 1960 and was admitted to the Maryland Bar that year, before being called to the Supreme Court Bar five years later.